atenpas/gpd/README.md

 You can optionally install GPD with `sudo make install` so that it can be used by other projects as a shared library.

+If building the package does not work, try to modify the compiler flags, `CMAKE_CXX_FLAGS`, in the file CMakeLists.txt.

 <a name="pcd"></a>
 ## 3) Generate Grasps for a Point Cloud File